giki-fse/ce442-lab/manual.md

     Converged to 1.4142135620573204 after 5 iterations.
     Root: 1.4142135620573204

 ### Lagrange Interpolation

-Lagrange Interpolation is a numerical method used to estimate a function $ f(x) $ that passes through a given set of data points.
-This method constructs a polynomial of degree $ n-1 $ (where $ n $ is the number of points) that exactly passes through these points.
+Lagrange Interpolation is a numerical method used to estimate a function $f(x)$ that passes through a given set of data points.
+This method constructs a polynomial of degree $n-1$ (where $n$ is the number of points) that exactly passes through these points.

 ---

-Given $ n $ data points:
+Given $n$ data points:
 $$
 (x_0, y_0), (x_1, y_1), \ldots, (x_{n-1}, y_{n-1}),
 $$